Connecting a Director and Studio for Remote VO Sessions

 All of the audio can be routed in and out of your recording program/DAW, and the complexity of that varies with what you want to do.
 In all cases, the client/studio/director should be hearing the audio from your booth mic.
 It’s also important to use headphones so that you don’t create echoes or allow director’s comments to get recorded with your audio.

-As more work comes from a wider variety, being able to seamlessly interact with your clients from your project studio will separate the quality of your service and let you be more efficient.
+Being able to seamlessly interact with your clients from your home voiceover studio will separate the quality of your service and let you be more efficient.
 While there is nothing like a face-to-face session in a pro level studio, the compressed timeframe and real demands of our business makes remote connection a service you need to offer.

 If you would like assistance in setting this up, please feel free to contact me or schedule a session.